frr0/Algorithms_and_Data_Structure_Library/ADT_Theory.md

 \newpage
 LICENSE

-This document is just a collection of my personal notes taken while following the lectures of Algorithms and Data Structures at Polythecnic University of Turin, with the addition of some professor material
+This document is just a collection of my personal notes taken while following the lectures of Algorithms and Data Structures at Polytechnic University of Turin, with the addition of some professor material

 Copyright © 2021 Francesco Ranellucci